Updated: a day ago

 2. There is no penalty for guessing.
 So do NOT leave any questions unanswered.
 Just take a guess :)

 3. Figures are not necessarily drawn to scale.
-So please don’t measure the length of lines etc.
+So please don’t measure the length of lines etc. (unless you have no other idea to solve the problem)

 4. AMC 8 does not require the use of calculators.
 So if you are getting into some lengthy decimal calculations, you might want to re-read your question/ recheck your method.
 You should not be getting into lengthy calculations.
 Either your calculation is wrong or there is a trick to solving it.